 Another often-overlooked detail is the partitive genitive, which helps learners sound more natural.
 Everyday phrases such as “a slice of bread” or “a piece of advice” may appear simple, yet they reflect how the English Language shapes meaning in practical communication.

 In short, these concepts enrich vocabulary, improve fluency, and make the English Language not only a tool for communication but also a medium for creativity and cultural expression.
-By practicing them regularly, learners can gain confidence and bring their spoken and written English closer to mastery.
+By practising them regularly, learners can gain confidence and bring their spoken and written English closer to mastery.